 What could possibly happen when a phishing email is opened?
 What if the attachment is opened?
 What if the links in the email are clicked?
 Let’s find the answers to these questions.
 Below are common risks associated with phishing emails.

 Loss of Confidential data

 Phishing emails try to seek information from the users.
-Providing this information may seem harmless at first but this can be used to launch secondary attacks.
+Providing this information may seem harmless at first but this can be used to launch secondary attacks (Here's a resource that will navigate you through cyber security attacks).
 The information asked, can be a series of questions: Email ID, Mother’s maiden name, what was the name of your first school? aadhaar card number/social security number, etc. This type of information may be used to compromise other accounts.